 The College motto, Concern, Love and Justice and its crest stand the test of time as tangible links to the early years and continue to resonate with the current College community.

-The College has a strong connection with the local Aboriginal and Torres Strait Islander people and acknowledges that St Peter Claver College is built on the traditional lands of the Ugarapul clan, Yuggera Nation.
+The College has a strong connection with the local Aboriginal and Torres Strait Islander people and acknowledges that St Peter Claver College is built on the traditional lands of the Jagera, Yuggera and Ugarapul people.

-The establishment of a vertical House pastoral structure, an emphasis on grounds beautification programs, a College-sponsored bus service, the implementation of 'The Responsible Thinking Process', a multi-stage building program and the development of a dynamic curriculum have been significant influences in shaping the current context.
+The establishment of a vertical House pastoral structure, an emphasis on grounds beautification programs, a College-sponsored bus service, the implementation of 'The Responsible Thinking Process', a multi-stage building program and the development of a dynamic curriculum have been significant influences in shaping St Peter Claver College.